AMReX-Fusion/Furnace/Docs/source/rp_intro.rst

 Introduction to Runtime Parameters
 ==================================

-Furnace runtime parameters are set in the inputs file and managed by the AMReX ``ParmParse`` class.
-For Furnace-specific parameters, we list the runtime parameters in a file ``_cpp_parameters`` and generate the C++ code and headers at compile time.
+Logi runtime parameters are set in the inputs file and managed by the AMReX ``ParmParse`` class.
+For Logi-specific parameters, we list the runtime parameters in a file ``_cpp_parameters`` and generate the C++ code and headers at compile time.